 Finding time to practice is a challenge.
-Whether it is an instrument, writing, or tae kwon do, there’s never enough hours in a day.
+Whether it is an instrument, writing, or baking, there’s never enough hours in a day.

 I haven’t had time to draw much lately, and I’m trying to fix this by stealing time.
 Where from?
 Zoom meetings.